 Safety in Bangladesh

 Walmart was a founding member of the Alliance for Bangladesh Worker Safety, which concluded its five-year mission at the end of 2018.
 The Alliance trained nearly 1.6 million factory employees on basic safety and provided more than 1.5 million workers in 1,000 factories access to a helpline to anonymously report safety or other job-related concerns.
-Approximately 93% of total remediation items across Alliance-affiliated factories were complete—including 90% of high-priority remediation items.
+Approximately 93% of total remediation items across Alliance-affiliated factories were completed—including 90% of high-priority remediation items.
 Although the Alliance’s work concluded, we continue to prioritize safety in Bangladesh, including through Nirapon, an organization focused on monitoring ongoing safety compliance and maintaining the progress made through the Alliance and other safety initiatives.

-Life and Building Safety (LABS) initiative
+Life and Building Safety (LABS) Initiative

 We will continue to integrate efforts to support gender equity throughout our business, ranging from responsible sourcing standards and social auditing practices along the supply chain to internal gender equity policies, practices and commitments.

 - Human rights risks are complex and are often the result of systemic issues including deeply entrenched economic practices, workers lacking knowledge, support or tools to safeguard their rights, and inconsistent government regulation and enforcement across countries in which products are made.
 These factors make it challenging for any single organization to have an impact.